Eliminating the LIGO bounds on primordial black hole dark matter: Metrics to describe cosmological PBHs

 where $f(R)=1-2Gm a(t)/R=1-2Gm/r$ and $m$ is the physical mass of the PBHs today.
-The Hubble expansion rate reads $H=\dot{a}/a$, with $\dot{a}$ standing for the derivative of the scale factor $a(t)$ with respect to cosmological time $t$, normalized to $a(t_0)=1$ at the present time $t_0$.
-In accordance with physical intuition, at scales much smaller than the cosmological horizon, $(2Gma\lesssim)~ R \ll 1/H$, Eq.(\ref{Thakurta}) approaches the static Schwarzschild spacetime, while at scales larger than the Schwarzschild radius $2Gma \ll R~(\lesssim1/H)$, the metric approaches the FLRW.
+The Hubble expansion rate reads $H=\dot{a}/a$, with $\dot{a}$ standing for the derivative of the scale factor.
+In accordance with physical intuition, at scales much smaller than the cosmological horizon, $(2Gma\lesssim)~ R \ll 1/H$, eq.(\ref{Thakurta}) approaches the static Schwarzschild spacetime, while at scales larger than the Schwarzschild radius $2Gma \ll R~(\lesssim1/H)$, the metric approaches the FLRW metric.

-The Thakurta metric stands out among other similar proposals~\cite{Faraoni:2018xwo} since it is the late time attractor solution of the entire class of generalized McVittie geometries~\cite{Faraoni:2007es}.
-These geometries are sourced by an imperfect fluid, with a radial energy flow which causes black holes to have a time-dependent ``Misner-Sharp'' mass --- as opposed to a static mass.
-This observation is central to the results of this paper.